netxms/netxms-doc/admin/visualisation.rst

 Syslog Monitor
 ~~~~~~~~~~~~~~
 Syslog monitor widget.
 Has additional option to set root object to filter objects what will be shown in monitor.
-As a root object can be set object itself or container that contains required objects.
+One object or a container that contains required objects can be set as root object.

 .. figure:: _images/dashboard_syslog_monitor.png

 SNMP Trap Monitor
 ~~~~~~~~~~~~~~~~~
 SNMP Trap monitor widget.
 Has additional option to set root object to filter objects what will be shown in monitor.
-As a root object can be set object itself or container that contains required objects.
+One object or a container that contains required objects can be set as root object.

 .. figure:: _images/dashboard_snmp_trap_monitor.png

 Event monitor
 ~~~~~~~~~~~~~
 Event monitor widget.
 Has additional option to set root object to filter objects what will be shown in monitor.
-As a root object can be set object itself or container that contains required objects.
+One object or a container that contains required objects can be set as root object.

 .. figure:: _images/dashboard_event_monitor.png